 Celebrate the long Memorial Day weekend with rides, food, crafts, vendors, and entertainment.
 100% of the proceeds go to charitable, community and humanitarian organizations.
-Explore more local fun with our guide: 8 Great Things to Do in Vienna Virginia:.
+Explore more local fun with our guide: to Fun Things to Do in Vienna Virginia.

 Delaplane Strawberry Festival, Sky Meadows State Park